-The time required will vary depending on a number of factors: species richness at the site, density of vegetation, taxonomic expertise, and environmental conditions (Table 4).
-The timeframe is an estimate based on completion of the task by a skilled two-person team (i.e., not the time it takes at the beginning of the field season).
-Use this estimate as framework for assessing progress and see the section (B2) regarding searching the 10m2 and 100m2 subplots for more guidance.
-If a task is taking significantly longer than the estimated time, a problem ticket should be submitted.
-Please note that if sampling at particular locations requires significantly more time than expected, Science may propose to move these sampling locations.
+The time required will vary depending on a number of factors: species richness at the site, density of vegetation, taxonomic expertise, and environmental conditions (Table 5).
+Use time estimates as framework for assessing progress and see the section (B2) regarding searching the $10m^2$ and $100m^2$ subplots for more guidance.
+Voucher specimens